edwardcallow/tesco-jargon/s.md

 A manager to whom Team Leaders and staff report.

 #### Security tag
-*Previously known as Electronic article surveillance.*
 An electronic tag placed on high-risk items to improve security.
+> Previously known as electronic article surveillance.

 #### Self-service checkouts
-*Previously known as assisted checkouts*
 A checkout where customers can scan their own shopping with a Customer Assistant there to help if required.
+> Previously known as assisted checkouts

 #### Shares in success
 This scheme rewards all eligible employees with free Tesco shares based on their salary.
 It is linked to the success of the company, so when the company profits, so will staff.

 #### Shelf capacity
-*Previously known as Cube.*
 The volume of stock on the shelf calculated by multiplying the number of products wide, high and deep.
+> Previously known as cube.

 #### Shelf-edge label (SEL)
 The label on the shelf edge showing the Tesco Product Number, the number of products across the shelf, the price, the description and the European Article Number.